 Earlier this week, PTC announced about the acquisition of Onshape, the company started by a group of CAD industry veterans including former Solidworks founders and employees in 2012.
-I attended a special briefing organized PTC where I was able to hear Jim Hepplemann, CEO of PTC and Jon Hirschtick, co-founder and CEO of Onshape sharing their perspective of why PTC acquired Onshape and what they plan to do next.
+I attended a special briefing organized by PTC where I was able to hear Jim Hepplemann, CEO of PTC, and Jon Hirschtick, co-founder and CEO of Onshape sharing their perspective on why PTC acquired Onshape and what they plan to do next.

 In a CAD world, Onshape became that system – built from scratch using modern data management technologies, running on Amazon Web Services platforms and multi-tenant allowing unique capabilities for collaboration between users and companies.
 The technology Onshape built allowed to eliminate files and simplify one of the most painful CAD file data management processes by building technology to manage changes and revisions of design (including branches and merges).

-According to Jon Hirschtick, Onshape technology is great for distributed teams, real-time collaboration, suppliers, sharing data in a real-time, which gives huge speed advantage.
+According to Jon Hirschtick, Onshape technology is great for distributed teams, real-time collaboration, suppliers, and sharing data in real-time, which gives a huge speed advantage.
 Everyone works on the same system, with no problem with versions and updates.
 Onshape can work and develop faster because of the usage of one system upgraded at the same time.
-It allows fast communication between teams – email is just to slow in the 21st century.
+It allows fast communication between teams – email is just too slow in the 21st century.